Living in the Age of Airplanes (soundtrack)

-Living in the Age of Airplanes (Original Motion Picture Soundtrack) is the soundtrack album to the 2015 American experimental documentary film of the Living in the Age of Airplanes.
-The documentary, narrated by Harrison Ford and written by a team led by producer-director Brian J. Terwilliger, featured musical score composed by James Horner.
-It was Horner's last film he scored, before his death in a plane crash in June 2015.
-The score released through digital download and streaming on September 14, 2016, and the physical format of the soundtrack was marketed by Intrada Records, which released in CDs in August 2017.
-Horner's score received appreciation from critics and had garnered awards posthumously, for his work in the film.
+Living in the Age of Airplanes (Original Motion Picture Soundtrack) is the soundtrack album to the 2015 American experimental documentary film Living in the Age of Airplanes, written and directed by Brian J. Terwilliger, which showcases the benefits of aviation in everyday lives and urges people to view aviation in a more positive light.
+The score was composed by James Horner.
+It was the last film Horner scored, before his death in a plane crash in June 2015.
+The score released through digital download on September 14, 2016, and the CD release was by Intrada Records in August 2017.
+Horner's score received generally positive reviews from critics and had garnered him awards posthumously.

 Production

-Terwilliger wanted an A-list narrator and score composer for the film, and wanted the narrator to have experience with aviation.
-Harrison Ford, who is also a pilot, recognized Terwilliger from One Six Right and accepted his offer to narrate the film, which was done over three days in early 2014.
-Ford narrated the entire rough cut of the film, watching it five times to "get into the character".
+Terwilliger wanted an A-list narrator and score composer for the film.
 James Horner befriended Terwilliger in 2008 while meeting at an air show; he agreed to compose the score.
 His goal was to give the score a spiritual feeling to match the film's tone, thus employing the world music genre.
 The score mostly consists of major-key harmonies, with "History of Transportation" and "Exponential Progress" being the only minor ones.
 "Nearly Perfected" features an orchestra.
 It is observed while the score has its Horner charm, there is an unexpected, soft theme in certain tracks that is reminiscent to the works of Thomas Newman.
 Horner thought the score marries together aviation and music.
 The score was performed by the Slovak National Symphony Orchestra at the Slovak Radio Concert Hall and some parts were recorded at the AIR Lyndhurst Hall.
+Vocals were sung by the Graham Foote Ensemble.

 Release

 The film's score was released as a soundtrack album, on September 14, 2016, the same day, coinciding with the streaming and home video release.
 It was distributed to Apple Music, where it was remastered by Peter Doell.
 That same day, it was released on Amazon in MP3 format.
 Four days prior, Terwilliger announced he was discussing a physical release of between 3,000 and 5,000 copies with several record labels, and finally chose Intrada Records to distribute the soundtrack album.
-It was released on CD as catalog number ISC401 on August 23, 2017, via Amazon.com as well as their official website.
+It was released on CD under the catalog number ISC401 on August 23, 2017, via Amazon.com as well as their official website.
 The CD contains liner notes from Terwilliger.
-Music tracks that were licensed from external sources were omitted form the album.